factorhouse/examples/fh-local-flink-sql-orders-parquet/README.md

 We will create a source connector that generates fake order records to a Kafka topic (`orders`).
 See the [Kafka Connect via Kpow UI and API](../fh-local-kafka-connect-orders/) lab for details about how to create the connector.

-Once created, we can check the connector and its tasks in the Kpow UI.
+Once deployed, we can check the connector and its tasks in Kpow.

 ![](./images/kafka-connector.png)